Early Learning Ideas

 I have enjoyed working in the soil for as long as I can remember.
 When I was little I used to love helping my parents plant their huge garden.
 So, it was no surprise that I really enjoyed mixing soil into my playdough.

 For my first two batches of playdough, I used the quick playdough recipe without any coloring.
-As I mixed the ingredients together on the stove top, I added some organic potting soil to the mixture.
+As I mixed the ingredients together on the stovetop, I added some organic potting soil to the mixture.
 I’m telling you….soil…in a pan…on the stovetop….This took “playing in the dirt” to a whole new level!

 ***Be sure to use organic soil!
 You do NOT want any chemical fertilizers in your playdough.